CloudDataPalina/Financial-Crisis-Analysis/README.md

 ## 📂 Data Preprocessing

-Before analysis, the dataset underwent a basic preprocessing stage:
+Before analysis, the dataset was:
-- Checked for consistency and missing values
+- Checked for completeness and logical consistency
-- Converted to appropriate data types
+- Converted to appropriate data types (e.g. float)
-- Cleaned from duplicates and anomalies
-- Formatted for further visualization and metric calculations
+- Formatted for visualization and KPI calculation

 ---